 Antique Scrapbook of Collected Cards

-An early form of scrapbooking, and also an early form of card displaying, calling card albums eventually evolved as that specific mode of politeness went out of style.
+An early form of scrapbooking, and also an early form of card displaying, calling card albums, eventually evolved as that specific mode of politeness went out of style.
 Into the 20th Century (and even occasionally now in the present day), it was popular to store birthday cards, Christmas cards, thank you notes, and more all together in one album to look back at for years to come.
 Think of it like a scrapbook just for your cards!

 Valentine's Day Cards Today

 Today, according to the Greeting Card Association, Valentine’s Day is the second most popular holiday for Americans to send greeting cards.
-The U.S. trade association counts an estimated 145 million cards sold each year for the holiday, compared to 1.6 billion cards for first place winner: Christmas.
-(Adding in classroom Valentine packs pushes the number of Valentines sold over a billion each year – impressive, but still not beating out Christmas.)
-Of course, those numbers don’t include handmade valentines – everything from preschool children’s scribbled crayon hearts to the mixed media artworks of avid paper crafters.
+The U.S. trade association counts an estimated 145 million cards sold each year for the holiday, compared to 1.6 billion cards for the first place winner: Christmas.
+(Adding in classroom Valentine packs pushes the number of Valentines sold to over a billion each year – impressive, but still not beating out Christmas.)
+Of course, those numbers don’t include handmade valentines – everything from preschool children's scribbled crayon hearts to the mixed media masterpieces of avid paper crafters.